 That period has lapsed for Find My Past.
 This means that you can search the indexed transcripts on FamilySearch.org with a free membership.

-If you’re interested in the history of the English company, check out our article on who owns Find My Past.
+If you’re interested in the history of the website, check out our article on who owns Find My Past.